 Half Round U-Pegs

-Like the ripple pegs these pegs give good ground coverage and come in varying lengths.
+Like the ripple pegs, these pegs give good ground coverage and come in varying lengths.
 These are normally made from steel so are a little more durable and can be used on soft to firm ground.
 The head of these pegs have a low profile and sit closer to the ground to prevent trip hazards.

 Tent Stakes are more commonly used by wild campers and backpackers.
 Made from a light but tough alloy material they can help keep your carry weight down while ensuring you have a peg that can be used on almost any surface.
-These to come in varying lengths and if weight is a main priority ensure you only carry the size you need dependent on the size of tent you use.
+These to come in varying lengths and if weight is a main priority ensure you only carry the size you need depends on the size of tent you use.

-Screw Pegs do exactly as they say and screw into the ground with either a handheld attachment or cordless drill with adapter.
+Screw Pegs do exactly as they say and screw into the ground with either a handheld attachment or cordless drill with an adapter.
 These can be used on firm to soft ground but not on rocky or concrete areas unless you were to drill a hole with the drill first.

 Rock Pegs as the name suggests is for using in rocky or hard standing areas.
-These pegs are like large over sized nails and can be hammered into place with a conventional hammer rather than a mallet.
+These pegs are like large oversized nails and can be hammered into place with a conventional hammer rather than a mallet.